oliver2619/numbers/README.md

 ## TODO

+* Game with animation
+* PWA
+* Help joker actions, game rules
 * Cleanup should be more sophisticated
-* Game with animation
-* Undo
 * Balance costs for joker actions
-* Help joker actions, game rules
-* PWA